FourDirections-Capstone-Organization/Operational-System/README.md

-# SpeedEx Task Allocation and Recommendation System
+# Speedex Task Allocation and Recommendation System

-A full-stack operational task management system built with modern web technologies.
+A full-stack Speedex Task Allocation and Recommendation System built with modern web technologies.
 The backend provides a RESTful API with PostgreSQL persistence and OpenAPI/Scalar documentation.
 The frontend is a React SPA with real-time communication via SignalR.
 Includes a Change Data Capture (CDC) pipeline with Neo4j for graph-based employee suitability analysis.

 ## Tech Stack